danny-avila/LibreChat/docs/install/ai_setup.md

 ### Model Deployments

-*Note: a change will be developed to improve current configuration settings, to allow multiple deployments/model configurations setup with ease: [insert related github issue here]*
+*Note: a change will be developed to improve current configuration settings, to allow multiple deployments/model configurations setup with ease: [#1390](https://github.com/danny-avila/LibreChat/issues/1390)*

 As of 2023-12-18, the Azure API allows only one model per deployment.